 Tangguh is currently making positive local social and economic impacts through its comprehensive community development programs and providing much needed electricity for the Teluk Bintuni Regency.
 Train 3 will enhance this with a portion of the gas committed for the electrification of Papua Barat, and further development of Tangguh's Papuan workforce to meet the 85% Papuan workforce commitment by 2029.

-Commenting on the decision, Christina Verchere, BP Regional President Asia Pacific said, "This final investment decision marks the culmination of many years of hard work by BP, our partners, and the Indonesian Government.
-We are pleased to reach this major milestone and look forward to continued cooperation as we progress the largest upstream project in the eastern part of Indonesia."
+Commenting on the decision, Christina Verchere, bp Regional President Asia Pacific said, "This final investment decision marks the culmination of many years of hard work by bp our partners, and the Indonesian Government.
+We are pleased to reach this major milestone and look forward to continued cooperation as we progress the largest project in the eastern part of Indonesia."

 This FID decision follows the Government of Indonesia’s approval of the Plan of Development II in late 2012.
 Awards for the project’s key engineering, procurement and construction (EPC) contracts are expected in the third quarter of 2016 with construction to begin thereafter.
 Operation is expected in 2020.